 Many Aboriginal people don't have a birth certificate

 "Without a birth certificate, it is difficult, if not impossible, for an individual to fully participate in society," says Dr Paula Gerber, from the Monash Faculty of Law.
-Yet that is exactly the situation many Aboriginal people are in.
+But that is exactly the situation many Aboriginal people or their children are in.

 Aboriginal people and assimilation